 Texts and publications:

-Three of my Texts were written in English, translated into German then published in a regional newspaper – Wetterauer Zeitung.
-I espouse my writing hobby with open-discussion presentations to address both Germans and refugees, and ultimately to melt the borders between us, to bridge the „gap“, to say that humans are in many ways belong to each other.
+Several of my Texts have been published in newspapers – Wetterauer Zeitung and Butzbacher Zeitung.
+I espouse my writings with open-discussion presentations to address both Germans and refugees, and ultimately to melt the borders between us, to bridge the „gap“, to say that humans are in many ways belong to each other.
 So, I took part in share-your-story events and still workshops are ahead because I believe that we also need to be so courageous to face our fears and to express ourselves, aspirations or worries.

-The spark of writing was enkindled when I was awarded the Nesteby Prize for excellence in the study of American literature as I was a 3rd-year student.
-What a privilege for a 21 years girl to be honoured by the American Ambassador in Syria at that time, Ryan C. Crocker; an unforgettable day.
+One of the most significant stations in my journey of ‚writing‘ is when I was awarded the Nesteby Prize for Excellence in the study of American literature.
+I was a 3rd-year student and was cordially welcomed and celebrated by the American Ambassador in Syria at that time, Ryan C. Crocker.

-In June 2015, in my article which was nominated as top-ten best materials in Worldmerit.org competition I addressed a letter to President Obama: „Dear Mr. Obama, while your country is celebrating the 50th anniversary of Dr. Martin Luther King Jr.’s speech ‚ I have a dream‘, my country –Syria is living a very bad dream!
+In June 2015, in my article which was nominated as one of the top-ten best entries in Worldmerit.org competition, I addressed a letter to President Obama: „Dear Mr. Obama, while your country is celebrating the 50th anniversary of Dr. Martin Luther King Jr.’s speech ‚ I have a dream‘, my country –Syria is living a very bad dream!
 What makes Dr. King so impressive is not that he fought for Americans alone, but that he struggled for the whole world.
 The ‚dream‘ is the ‚vision‘ of equality between races, ethnicities, colours.
 We Syrians have such eagerness to ‚dream’…..“Crossing the Borders

 Here, in this Blog, I share with you my thoughts and apprehensions, hoping to receive your opinions, discussion, or critical views.